Maymont: Gardens

 The arboretum contains more than 200 species of trees and woody plants.
 It includes a number of "exotic champions" including a Cedrus atlantica, Cryptomeria japonica, Parrotia persica, and Tilia europea.
-It's said that this collection of exotic and native species of trees was not just used for beauty, but also for scientific purposes.
-The Dooley's were of sophisticated people and their tree choice only adds on to that description.
-Some examples of exotic flora that are on grounds include the False Larch and Pseudolarix kaempferia from Japan; the White Enkianthus and the Enkianthis perulatas from China; and the Persian Ironwood.
-A characteristic of all these trees is the fact that they were planted for optimal growth.
+Some examples of exotic flora that are on grounds include False Larch and Pseudolarix kaempferia from Japan; White Enkianthus and the Enkianthis perulatas from China; and Persian Ironwood.
 This is credited to the same landscaper who helped with the design of the Italian garden, Henry E. Baskervill.
 Credit goes to the Dooleys as well, who had the final say on the estates design.

 Maymont's gardens are popular for outdoor weddings focused around the Italian Garden, the Japanese Garden and numerous gazebos located throughout the grounds.
 There are ten specialty gardens as well.
 There is the "Marie's Butterfly Garden" that was finished in 2009.
 It starts east of the Children's Farm and goes along the horse and cow pastures, down to the Bobcat habitat.
 Examples of flowers include yarrow, butterfly weed, cone flowers, butterfly bushes, sunflowers, blue spirea and herbs.
-There is an Herb Garden on grounds as well.
-This was donated by the Richmond Council of Garden Clubs in 1957.
+There is also an Herb Garden on grounds which was donated by the Richmond Council of Garden Clubs in 1957.
 It has been maintained by the Old Dominion Herb Society since 1978.
-There is even an "Herbs Galor" festival that this garden is a centerpiece for.
-The herbs are grown for culinary, medicinal potpourri uses.

 Fauna

 In addition to the farm animals that it keeps in the Children's Farm, Maymont is the permanent home of several animals that are native to the Commonwealth.
 Many of these have been injured and are otherwise unable to live in the wild.
-These animals include bald eagles, a bobcat, black bears and foxes.
-Visitors are also able to see white-tailed deer, elk, and American bison.
+These animals include a bald eagle, a bobcat, two black bears, and a fox.
+Visitors are also able to see elk and American bison.
 A nature center is also on the grounds, which exhibits many aquatic animals found in and around Virginia such as otters, alligators, and sharks.
 Throughout the park, Canada geese, American snapping turtles, numerous species of snakes, and American bullfrogs can be found wild.